 - Securing all the assets of the estate

-- Preparing the assets for sale or other transfer, conducting and completing the transaction
+- Preparing the assets for sale or other transfer, and conducting and completing the transaction

-- Accounting, disbribution, releases and closure of the estate
+- Accounting, distribution, releases and closure of the estate

-- Litigation, i.e. contesting wills, estate accounting, breach of fiduciary duty and all other matter to protect the estate and the benificiary rights
+- Litigation, i.e. wills contest, estate accounting, breach of fiduciary duty and all other matters to protect the estate and the beneficiary rights

 - Heirship and kinship hearings

 Over the years our estates and trusts law firm has established relationships with other professionals who help us protect our clients and serve their needs.
 Our network of professionals includes: health care administrative companies, a select group of real estate agents and construction companies, bond companies, financial consultants, certified public accountants, and other experienced professionals whose fields relate to the management of estate matters.

 Our law offices are located Nassau and Suffolk Counties, New York, but we can help you with your estate matter even if you live out of state.
 We also do travel to meet clients when necessary.
 Ms. Lawston, has practiced law for over 20 years and serves on the panel of Guardian Ad Litem for Suffolk and Nassau Counties and also attends Suffolk County Surrogate Court Committee meetings and gatherings.

 Mandatory In-state Executor Not Required in New York